Thanksgiving Foods Dogs CAN have!

 Plain Pumpkin:

-100% canned pumpkin (not pumpkin pie mix) doesn’t contain any additives and is safe for dogs.
+100% canned pumpkin (not pumpkin pie mix) doesn’t contain any additives and is safe for dogsOpens in a new tab..
 Make sure to put some aside for your pooch before using it to make pumpkin pie, because pumpkin pie is high in sugar and not good for pets.

 There you have it – a list of common Thanksgiving foods that you can feed your dog!